-We provide links to Ethical Codes below because we feel it is very important for consumers of psychotherapy to know the difference between ethical and unethical behavior.
+We provide links to ethical codes below because we feel it is important for consumers of psychotherapy to know the difference between ethical and unethical behavior.
 Most therapists intend to “do no harm” and strictly follow ethical guidelines.
 Overall, mental health professionals are a good bunch.
 However, not only do good therapists make mistakes, there are some providers who, unfortunately, are careless and unaware of the importance and purpose of some ethical guidelines.
 We believe it is in everyone’s best interest to become familiar with basic ethical guidelines before beginning psychotherapy.

 - American Association of Marriage and Family Therapy (AAMFT) Code of Ethics

 - American Counseling Association (ACA) Code of Ethics

 - American Psychiatric Association (APA) Code of Ethics

 - American Psychological Association (APA) Code of Ethics